techidaily/site-android-transfer/source/_posts/how-to-transfer-data-after-switching-from-htc-u23-pro-to-latest-samsung-drfone-by-drfone-transfer-from-android-transfer-from-android.md

 **Step 5**: Verify transfer success.

-Confirm the successful transfer by checking the music library on your Honor Magic 5.
+Confirm the successful transfer by checking the music library on your HTC U23 Pro.
 The transferred songs should now be available and ready to play.

 ![Transfer music from iPod to Android via Bluetooth.](https://images.wondershare.com/drfone/article/2023/12/transfer-music-from-android-to-ipod-1.jpg)

 ## Part 2.
-How to Transfer Music from Honor Magic 5 to iPod with Move to iOS App
+How to Transfer Music from HTC U23 Pro to iPod with Move to iOS App

 For those looking to transfer music from an Android device to an iPod, the Move to iOS app provides a user-friendly solution.

 While this app is designed for iOS devices, this approach is limited to iPod touch models and may not be compatible with all iPod devices.
 Users with older iPod models may need to explore alternative methods for transferring music between devices, which we will introduce in the next section.

 Before starting the transfer, you need to download and install the Move to iOS app on the Google Play Store.
-Now, how to transfer music from Honor Magic 5 to iPod:
+Now, how to transfer music from HTC U23 Pro to iPod:

 **Step 1:** Set Up Your iPod: